berghdavid/TSP/README.md

 # TSP
 Backtracking solution solving the Travelling Salesman Problem using Haskell.
-Prints time taken for solving.
+The time taken for solving is printed.